Binary matrix factorization on special purpose hardware: Related work

-\section{Related Work}
+\section{Related work}

-The most popular methods for BMF are the two by \citet{zhang2007, zhang2010}.
+The most popular methods for BMF are the two by Zhang et al.\ \cite{zhang2007, zhang2010}.
 Their first approach alternates between updating $\Ubf$ and $\Vbf$ until some convergence criteria is met.
 It incorporates a penalty which encourages the entries of $\Ubf$ and $\Vbf$ to be near 0 or 1.
 At the end of the algorithm, the entries of $\Ubf$ and $\Vbf$ are rounded to ensure they are exactly 0 or 1.
 Their second approach initializes $\Ubf$ and $\Vbf$ using nonnegative matrix factorization.
 For each factor matrix, a threshold is then identified, and values in the matrix below and above the threshold are rounded to 0 and 1, respectively.

-\citet{koyuturk2003} develop a framework called PROXIMUS, which decomposes binary matrices by recursively using rank-1 approximations, which results in a hierarchical representation. \citet{shen2009} provide a linear program formulation for the rank-1 BMF problem and provide approximation guarantees. \citet{ramirez2018} presents methods for BMF applied to binary dictionary learning. \citet{kumar2019} provide faster approximation algorithms for BMF as well as a variant of BMF for which inner products are computed over $\GF(2)$. \citet{diop2017} propose a variant of BMF for binary matrices which takes the form $\Abf \approx \Phi(\Ubf \Vbf^\top)$, where $\Ubf$ and $\Vbf$ are binary, and $\Phi$ is a nonlinear sigmoid function.
-They use a variant of the penalty approach by \citep{zhang2007, zhang2010} to compute the decomposition.
+Koyut\"{u}rk and Grama \cite{koyuturk2003} develop a framework called PROXIMUS, which decomposes binary matrices by recursively using rank-1 approximations, which results in a hierarchical representation.
+Shen et al.\ \cite{shen2009} provide a linear program formulation for the rank-1 BMF problem and provide approximation guarantees.
+Ram\'{i}rez \cite{ramirez2018} presents methods for BMF applied to binary dictionary learning.
+Kumar et al.\ \cite{kumar2019} provide faster approximation algorithms for BMF as well as a variant of BMF for which inner products are computed over the finite field of two elements ($\GF(2)$).
+Diop et al.\ \cite{diop2017} propose a variant of BMF for binary matrices which takes the form $\Abf \approx \Phi(\Ubf \Vbf^\top)$, where $\Ubf$ and $\Vbf$ are binary, and $\Phi$ is a nonlinear sigmoid function.
+They use a variant of the penalty approach by \cite{zhang2007, zhang2010} to compute the decomposition.